HiddenSquare/NeuralStyleTransfer/README.md

 Run the main script by entering the following terminal command: python main.py --content [content_image] --styles [style_image(s)] --base-width [image_base_width] --iterations [no_of_iterations] --checkpoint-iter [iterations_between_checkpoints]

+running app.py sets up a rest-api using flask, which takes image inputs as urls instead of local paths

 **Base arguments:**

 - content - path to the image containing the content you wish to stylize